casat/casat.github.io/content/casat_resources/texting.md

 ## EZ Texting

-EZTexting is a bit different, for EZTexting we create 'keywords' which a user texts to our phone number and is then automatically enrolled in a 'drip marketing' campaign, which is a pre-created schedule of messages.
-These campaigns require a bit more planning out since the messages are largely static once the program is setup.
-Additionally these accounts require monthly subscriptions and cannot be turned off/on at will.
-If you are interested in getting started with EZTexting or are thinking about utilizing a 'keyword' based opt-in system you should contact the IT or Media teams to help get you started.
+[EZTexting](https://www.eztexting.com/) is a bit different than TextMagic, for EZTexting we create 'drip marketing' campaigns, wherein users opt themselves into our pre-created schedule of messages by texting 'keywords' to our number.
+These campaigns need a bit more planning since the messages are effectively static once scheduled, but they can help free up time by not having to manually schedule messages for each class.
+Additionally these accounts will require monthly subscriptions and cannot be be off/on on a month-to-month basis.
+If you are interested in getting started with EZTexting or are thinking about how to utilize a 'keyword' based opt-in system, get in contact with either the IT or Media teams and we can help get you started.